 Further, individuals eligible for classification as derivatives are given the same preference and category as the principal immigrant (Spouse or Parent) for the allocation of visas.

-Allocation of Visas: Family sponsored preferences and allocation of visas for each preference are as follows:
+Family-sponsored preferences and the allocation of visas for each preference are as follows: